reactphp/event-loop/README.md

 The `removeReadStream(resource $stream): void` method can be used to remove the read event listener for the given stream.

+Removing a stream from the loop that has already been removed or trying to remove a stream that was never added or is invalid has no effect.

 ### removeWriteStream()

 The `removeWriteStream(resource $stream): void` method can be used to remove the write event listener for the given stream.

+Removing a stream from the loop that has already been removed or trying to remove a stream that was never added or is invalid has no effect.

 ### removeStream()

 The `removeStream(resource $stream): void` method can be used to remove all listeners for the given stream.

+Removing a stream from the loop that has already been removed or trying to remove a stream that was never added or is invalid has no effect.

 ## Install